zizroc/villager/README.md

 ### State

 Objects of type `village`, `agent`, and `resource`have particular states at a particular time.
 As the simulation progresses, the state of these change based on model logic.
 At the end of each time step, the state of each object is saved, giving a complete record of the system's evolution.
-The essence of any agent based model is changing the state at each time step. villager provides a mechanim for defining the initial state and for changing the state throughout the simulation.
+The essence of any agent based model is changing the state at each time step. villager provides a mechanism for defining the initial state and for changing the state throughout the simulation.

 ### Managing the Initial State